aandriano931/docker-web-playground/README.md

 <br>

-It is self-deployable through an automatized process using [Ansible](https://www.ansible.com/) and [Docker Compose](https://docs.docker.com/compose/).

 <p>I won't go into details on the reasons that made me choose one tool over another but I guess I could explain it with a few words.
 It's a mix between Open-Source, user personal data privacy, self-hosted solutions and ease of implementation and documentation.</p>